tgihf/cyber-reference-notes/OSINT/OSINT.md

 # Open Source Intelligence (OSINT)

 > A methodology for collecting, analyzing, and making decisions about data accessible in publicly available sources to be used in an intelligence context.
-In the intelligence community, the term "open" referes to overt, publicly available sources.
+In the intelligence community, the term "open" refers to overt, publicly available sources.

 ---

 ## OSINT Collection Process

-### 1. (Optional) Adopt a Sock Puppet
+###  (Optional) Adopt a Sock Puppet

 If you want to prevent your research from being tied back to you, adopt a Sock Puppet to perform your research as.
 See [[sock-puppet|here]].